 In all modes the checkup loop is continuously running on all board and remonting Boolean status to the master board.

+It is possible to change the configuration at run time?
+I mean changing from unidirectional to bidirectional mode for example.?

 The values in the parameters will be calculated in the product code version.